allerria/DBHotel/README.md

 # DBHotel

+## 1. Import database from hotel.sql
+## 2. Set your db config in db_config.py from backend directory
-## Run project from backend directory
+## 3. Run project from backend directory
 ```
 python main.py
 ```